-- Under the International Hockey Federation (hereinafter referred to as 'FIH') Statutes and Bye Laws, the FIH has full jurisdiction and authority with respect to the organization and conduct of international hockey tournaments sanctioned by the FIH. - All Participants are subject to the jurisdiction of the FIH. - All Participants must comply with all rules and regulations of the FIH relating to FIH tournaments. - The FIH Code of Conduct, the FIH Anti-Doping Regulations, the FIH Image Rights Policy and the FIH Regulations Relating to Betting & Anti-Corruption are duly approved regulations of the FIH. - All Participants must abide by the Code of Conduct, the FIH Anti-Doping Regulations, the FIH Image Rights Policy and the FIH Regulations Relating to Betting & Anti-Corruption. - FIH is committed to maintaining the highest standards of behaviour and conduct at all FIH tournaments.
+- Under the International Hockey Federation (hereinafter referred to as 'FIH') Statutes and Bye Laws, the FIH has full jurisdiction and authority with respect to the organization and conduct of international hockey tournaments sanctioned by the FIH. - All Participants are subject to the jurisdiction of the FIH. - All Participants must comply with all rules and regulations of the FIH relating to FIH tournaments. - The FIH Code of Conduct, the FIH Anti-Doping Regulations, the FIH Image Rights Policy and the FIH Anti-Corruption Regulations are duly approved regulations of the FIH. - All Participants must abide by the Code of Conduct, the FIH Anti-Doping Regulations, the FIH Image Rights Policy and the FIH Anti-Corruption Regulations. - FIH is committed to maintaining the highest standards of behaviour and conduct at all FIH tournaments.

-Who does the FIH Code of Conduct, the FIH Anti-Doping Regulations and the FIH Image Rights Policy Apply to?
+Who does the FIH Code of Conduct, the FIH Anti-Doping Regulations, the FIH Image Rights Policy and FIH Anti-Corruption Regulations apply to?

 They apply to all Participants.
-For this purpose, "Participant" means and includes:
+For this purpose, "Participant" means and includes :